TechGeek001/Netsec/README.md

 # Application overview
-These instructions will create a MySQL 5.7.20 server inside a Docker container.
+These instructions will create a MySQL 5.7.20 instance inside a Docker container on a Ubuntu 22.04 server.
 The server is vulnerable to the /multi/mysql/mysql_udf_payload exploit in Metasploit.
 The MySQL service is running as root, allowing an attacker to gain privilege escalation on the target system.
 I shouldn't have to say this out loud, but this should ABSOLUTELY NOT under any circumstances be used in a production environment.
 # Runtime environment setup
 1. Download files to build container
     ```